sassoftware/viya4-deployment/docs/user/SingleStore.md

 Choose the appropriate section below based on the cadence version of the SAS Viya platform and SingleStore that you are deploying.

-### SAS Viya and SingleStore orders at stable:2023.10 and later
+### SAS SpeedyStore orders at stable:2023.10 and later

 Refer to the viya4-deployment [Getting Started](https://github.com/sassoftware/viya4-deployment#getting-started) and [SAS Viya Platform Customizations](https://github.com/sassoftware/viya4-deployment#sas-viya-platform-customizations) documentation if you need information about how to make changes to your deployment by adding custom overlays into subdirectories under the `site-config` directory.